 African Philanthropy Forum

 The African Philanthropy Forum (APF) seeks to build and continuously expand a learning community of Africa’s strategic philanthropists and social investors committed to inclusive and sustainable economic development throughout the continent; to embed that community in a larger, global network of strategic philanthropists and development experts who share their goals; and, through educational programs and match-making services, to inform, enable, and enhance the development impact of their giving and investing.
 The APF is an affiliate of the Global Philanthropy Forum.
-Learn more from the APF in the video series Why Give, featuring APF philanthropist profiles.
+Learn more from the APF in the video series Why Give, featuring APF philanthropist profiles and their website.

 Brazilian Philanthropy Forum